ProjectEvergreen/greenwood/www/pages/getting-started/key-concepts.md

 In this section, we hope you'll get a better understanding of key concepts and how they can be used to create as many layouts and pages as you need to build out your own site however you need.

 ### Workspace
 In the project setup section, we created a _src/_ directory at the root of the directory of the project.
-To Greenwood, this is called your workspace, and where are the files for your project need to reside, including the next two key concepts; templates and pages.
+To Greenwood, this is called your workspace and where are the files for your project need to reside, including the next two key concepts: templates and pages.

 This gives our project the following structure:
 ```render bash